Kbove/README-Generator/README.md

 * [Questions](#Question)

 ## Installation <a id="Installation"></a>
-The following necessary dependencies must be installed to run the application: Any OS with a command terminal
+The following necessary dependencies must be installed to run the application: Any OS with a command terminal.
+You must clone this repository to receive all of the files.
+All required npm packages in package.json, can be downloaded by entering "npm install" in command prompt at index.js.
+Start with "node index.js" in your command line.

 ## User Story <a id="Usage"></a>
 Developers spend a lot of time creating, testing, and debugging applications.
 This README generator will save them time by allowing them to create README's without having to start from scratch